-Cheddar Bacon And Fresh Chive Biscuits – Savory additions to a plain biscuit, makes for a refreshing change.
-To these Cheddar Bacon And Fresh Chive Biscuits I added sharp cheddar cheese, crisp crumbled bacon and fresh chives.
-I also skipped the rolling and cutting and opted to use an ice cream scoop to scoop these onto the pan for baking.
+Savory additions to a plain biscuit, makes for a refreshing change and these Cheddar Bacon and Fresh Chive Biscuits never disappoint.
+These drop biscuits feature sharp cheddar cheese, crisp crumbled bacon and fresh chives for the perfect flavor trio.
 They bake crispy and golden on the outside with a soft tender interior.

 Biscuit making in the South is an art form.
-Each baker has their own style with differing opinions on what technique makes the lightest and fluffiest biscuit.
+Each baker has their own style with differing opinions on what technique makes the lightest and fluffiest biscuit often a simple reflection of how we were taught to make them.
 For me, it depends on how I plan to serve the biscuits.
 Some I make in a classic style due to the intended toppings depending on the fact if they're savory or sweet.
 In this case, a few simple additions elevate them to a tasty dinner bread.
 You can enjoy these biscuits for breakfast with eggs & orange marmalade, or for dinner in place of a dinner roll.
 Either way, they're delicious!